If you are about ready to hire a PR agency, read this ASAP.

 Shared Brand Values are Key When Hiring a PR Firm

 For example, if DE&I is a strategic initiative for your brand, you must ensure that the PR firm also has a DE&I policy.
-More importantly, by looking at their management team, you can validate if the PR agency holds true to its values.
+More importantly, by looking at their management team, you can validate if the PR agency holds to its values.
 For example, do they have diverse leadership?
 Are people of color and women in top positions at the agency?

 You can also look at the client roster to see if the PR firm works with companies with similar brand values or share case studies of their work with companies like yours.
 If they don’t have any, that is a huge red flag.

 DE&I should be more than just lip service or a page on their website.
-You should see evidence of their commitment to DE&I in their hiring practices, employee retention rate, client roster, and media coverage.
+You should see evidence of their commitment to DE&I in hiring practices, employee retention rate, client roster, and media coverage.

 The PR Agency + Media Relationships